-- UN Sub-Committee of Experts on the Transport of Dangerous Goods (UNSCETDG): For physical hazards - OECD: For health and environmental hazards (designated based on its work on testing guidelines and other chemical issues) - ILO: for hazard communication (label elements and Safety Data Sheets (SDS))
+- UN Sub-Committee of Experts on the Transport of Dangerous Goods (UNSCETDG): for physical hazards; - OECD: for health and environmental hazards (Designated as a focal point on the basis of its work in the area of testing guidelines and other chemical issues.
+This work has been later expanded to include classification criteria for mixtures and preparations) - ILO: for hazard communication (Hazard communication issues include label elements and information on Safety Data Sheets (SDS))

-Compilation of the technical work into the new system (GHS) was assigned to the Coordinating Group for Harmonization of Chemical Classification Systems (CG/HCCS), under the umbrella of the Interorganization Programme for the Sound Management of Chemicals (IOMC)
+Compilation of the technical work into the new system (GHS) was assigned to the Coordinating Group for Harmonization of Chemical Classification Systems (CG/HCCS), under the umbrella of the Interorganization Programme for the Sound Management of Chemicals (IOMC).

-Once completed in 2001, the work was transmitted by the IOMC to the new United Nations Economic and Social Council's Sub-Committee of Experts on the Globally Harmonized System of Classification and Labelling of Chemicals (UNSCEGHS)
+Once completed in 2001, the work was transmitted by the IOMC to the new United Nations Economic and Social Council's Sub-Committee of Experts on the Globally Harmonized System of Classification and Labelling of Chemicals (UNSCEGHS).

-This Sub-Committee was established by the Council's resolution 1999/65 of 26 October 1999 as a subsidiary body of the former UNCETDG, which was reconfigured and renamed at the same occasion "Committee of Experts on the Transport of Dangerous Goods and on the Globally Harmonized System of Classification and Labelling of Chemicals" (UNCETDG/GHS)
+This Sub-committee was established by the Council's resolution 1999/65 of 26 October 1999 as a subsidiary body of the former UNCETDG, which was reconfigured and renamed at the same occasion "Committee of Experts on the Transport of Dangerous Goods and on the Globally Harmonized System of Classification and Labelling of Chemicals" (UNCETDG/GHS).

-The GHS Sub-Committee: Functions
+The GHS Sub-Committee Functions